lxndrvn/python-coding-dojo-with-oop-semi-load/README.md

 ## Step 5

 Write an "order" method for the Supplier, which has a single argument - a string.
-Store these orders in a class attribute, called all_orders, in a dictionary, where the key is the supplier email (because it's usually unique).
+Store these orders in a class attribute, called all_orders, in a dictionary, where the key is the supplier email (because it's usually unique), and the value is a list of the orders.
+So if you add multiple orders, it will be added to the list of that key.

 ## Step 6